This Week in Petroleum History, August 14 – 20

 “The Ames Astrobleme is one of the most remarkable and studied geological features in the world because of its economic significance,” noted fellow Enid independent producer Lew Ward of Ward Petroleum.

 The potential of drilling in impact craters soon got the attention of oil companies worldwide.
 Hamm funded construction of the unusual museum in Ames.
-Read more in Ames Astrobleme Museum.
+Learn more in Ames Astrobleme Museum.

 August 19, 1957 – Washington Oil Discovery

-The first and only commercial oil well in the state of Washington is discovered by the Sunshine Mining Company.
-The Medina No. 1 well flows 223 barrels a day from a depth of 4,135 feet near Ocean City in Grays Harbor County.
+The first and only commercial oil well in the state of Washington was drilled by the Sunshine Mining Company.
+The Medina No. 1 well flowed 223 barrels a day from a depth of 4,135 feet near Ocean City in Grays Harbor County.

-Although a well drilled six years earlier produced 35 barrels a day, it was deemed noncommercial and abandoned.
-The Medina No. 1 well will produce 12,500 barrels before being capped in 1961.
+Although a well drilled six years earlier produced 35 barrels of oil a day, it was deemed noncommercial and abandoned.
+The Medina No. 1 well produced 12,500 barrels before being capped in 1961.

-“About 600 gas and oil wells have been drilled in Washington, but large-scale commercial production has never occurred,” explains a 2010 report from the Washington commissioner of public lands.
+“About 600 gas and oil wells have been drilled in Washington, but large-scale commercial production has never occurred,” explained a 2010 report from the Washington commissioner of public lands.